seal-runtime/seal/docs/libraries_and_programming.md

 You can use *seal* to write programs that interact with your filesystem, get and send things on the internet, connect other programs together (glue scripts), do multiple things at the same time, and more.
 In the future, you'll be able to write cross-platform GUI apps directly in *seal*!

+### Cookbook

+Some fun things you could write with *seal*

+- Automatically launch a program when you modify anything in a specific folder.
+- Automatically back up everything in a folder every few hours to your server.
+- GUI automation with programs like `kdotool` or AutoHotKey.
+Why write unreadable AHK when you can write Luau to write and run the AHK for you?
+- Custom touchpad gestures on Linux (..
+I've done this before; need to port it to *seal*)
+- A background script that reminds you to drink water every hour.

 ## Read and write files/directories

 [@std/fs](/docs/reference/std/fs/init.md)